-Faville Grove Intern ‘08
+Faville Grove Intern 2008

-Bonding with the other interns, spending time in the beautiful prairies, and developing an understanding of how responsible, positive relationships between humans and the natural world can be formed are my fondest memories of the internship.
-The internship was my first job working in conservation and natural resources.
+Impact of the program on your academic and/or career path: The internship was my first job working in conservation and natural resources.
 Without the internship I'm not sure how I would have gotten my foot in the door of the profession, and I'm not sure that I would have become as passionate or as dedicated without the internship experience.
 The experience I gained through the internship helped me land a student hourly position in the Endangered Resources Bureau of the Wisconsin DNR, then a contract position with them working on Hine's emerald dragonflies.
 After finishing undergrad I got a MS position at the University of Missouri working on stream fish vulnerability assessment and conservation planning and stayed on for a PhD looking at the effects of climate change and flow alterations on stream fish communities.
 The internship offered a unique perspective on both conservation and science that has served me well at all of my stops since.